geocodeearth/autocomplete-element/README.md

 </ge-autocomplete>
 ```

 **Pro Tip™:** Use the `item.active` property to check if the current row is being hovered over or activated via arrow keys.
+See below for additional properties.

 The example above could render a little flag icon for the result’s country, for example.
 You can customize the styling by defining custom classes in the same way you would customize the CSS variables.
 It’s best to prefix your classes to avoid conflicts with internal classnames of the element.